“The Saccharine Disease,” by T.L. Cleave and G.D. Campbell, “Character of Poisoning Changes,” and “Testing Food Additives”

 In the May 26, 1967, issue of Medical World News we find further verification of pesticide damage.
 Dr. David R. Metcalf, an assistant professor of Psychiatry at the University of Colorado, reports that continuous exposure to insect sprays may fog the brain, cloud thinking processes, slow reaction times, dim memories, cause loss of pep, and produce irritability.
 He said those most often affected are greenhouse workers and farmers.

-For additional information on food additives, chemical fertilizers, pesticides and insecticide residues we suggest you review our article entitled “Food Chemicals Criticized” in Volume 10, No. 5, May 1966 issue of Applied Trophology.
+For additional information on food additives, chemical fertilizers, pesticides and insecticide residues we suggest you review our article entitled “Food Chemicals Criticized” in the May 1966 issue of Applied Trophology.

 Testing Food Additives